uga-libraries/general-aip/README.md

 ## Overview

 This is the general workflow to make archival information packages (AIPs) that are ready for ingest into the UGA Libraries' digital preservation system (ARCHive).
-The workflow organizes the files, extracts and formats metadata, and packages the files.
 It may be used for one or multiple files of any file format.
+The workflow organizes the files, extracts and formats technical metadata, and bags and zips the AIP folders.

 Each AIP is fully processed before the next one is started.
 If a known error is encountered, such as failing a validation test or a regular expression does not find a match,